websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 1. Connect Liferay to Elasticsearch.

-1. Secure communication with Elasticsearch.
+1. Secure Liferay's communication with Elasticsearch.

 ## Elasticsearch and Connector Versions